Best practices to secure and manage workloads migrated to Azure

-- Data stored in Azure storage accounts can be encrypted using Microsoft-generated AES keys that are FIPS 140-2 compliant, or you can use your own keys.
+- Data stored in Azure Storage accounts can be encrypted by using Microsoft-generated AES keys that are FIPS 140-2 compliant, or you can use your own keys.

-- Storage Service Encryption is enabled for all new and existing storage accounts and can't be disabled.
+- Azure Storage encryption is enabled for all new and existing storage accounts, and it can't be disabled.

-Unlike IaaS where you manage your own VMs and infrastructure, in a PaaS model platform and infrastructure is managed by the provider, leaving you to focus on core app logic and capabilities.
+Unlike IaaS, in which you manage your own VMs and infrastructure, in a PaaS model platform and infrastructure is managed by the provider.
+You can focus on core application logic and capabilities.
 With so many different types of PaaS services, each service is evaluated individually for security purposes.
-As an example, let's see how we might enable encryption for Azure SQL Database.
+As an example, let's see how you might enable encryption for Azure SQL Database.

-- You create Always Encrypted key to encrypt individual column data.
+- You create an Always Encrypted key to encrypt individual column data.

 - Always Encrypted keys can be stored as encrypted in database metadata, or stored in trusted key stores such as Azure Key Vault.